 Private study weeks are for study, however, you are free to choose how you utilise that time.
 You will usually be able to decide whether or not you need to physically come onto campus during these private study weeks.
 Please also bear in mind the latest advice on visiting campus while the University is implementing social distancing measures.

-When do I hand in assessment?
+When do I hand in assessments?

 Always check your course guide for assessment deadlines, but a general rule of thumb is that assessment for foundation degrees and first year undergraduates can be handed in (or examinations taken) before the Christmas break.
 This allows students who are new to Higher Education time to adapt to their learning environment and ensure assessment is out of the way before Christmas, giving more flexibility to prepare for Semester 2 at a reasonable pace.